simon-dengler/coding-project/tasks.md

 * Navigation is bad - add a back to start link on all pages
 * Why can I enter my name in the phone input? - Restrict the input to only allow E.164 phone numbers
 * The text "Game" might not be a game - create a game the user has to win to get to the price
 * We need to proudly present our company - add a header banner with our company logo and a link to our website
+--> Done
 * Who implemented that ugly UI? - make it beautiful
+--> Added Footer

 # Backend